model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

-  Environments that are non-inductive, safe Rust (e.g. no recursively defined data structures, no raw pointers) could be created from the type as the safe Rust type contraints describe a finite space.
+  Environments that are non-inductive, safe Rust (e.g. no recursively defined data structures, no raw pointers) could be created from the type as the safe Rust type constraints describe a finite space.

   For dealing with pointers one applicable mechanism could be *memory predicates* to declaratively describe the state of the heap both before and